Bernard A. Kershner champions QI innovations

 Bernie founded one of the first non-physician-owned multispecialty surgery centers, and he was the first non-physician President of FASA, now known as the Ambulatory Surgery Center Association.
 Bernie Kershner had a real drive for excellence and quality.
 He was quoted as saying that he established procedures for his surgery centers that were “far above what could possibly be required of a health facility to raise the bar for professional competency at every single level of the organization.”
 We hope to communicate his passion for quality through this award program that we affectionately refer to as “The Bernies.”

 The 2020-21 finalists were selected by our Expert Panel for their exemplary QI studies.
 Using the “10 Elements” format outlined in our Standards Handbook, each finalist created a poster.
-Winners of the Expert Panel and “People’s Choice,” as selected by voting from their peers, will be announced during the Kershner QI Award Ceremony on May 19, 2021 at 1 PM CDT.
-Please click here to register for this complimentary, virtual webinar event.
+Winners of the Expert Panel and “People’s Choice,” as selected by voting from their peers, were announced during the Kershner QI Award Ceremony on May 19, 2021.

-Below are the five finalists (two from surgical/procedural and three from primary care) for the 2020-21 program.
+Below are the winners and finalists for the 2020-21 program.

 - “Email Capture of Patient Population” submitted by Medical City Surgery Center | Las Colinas.
 Download study here.